oxy-hq/charts/charts/oxy-app/README.md

   - The `git-clone` and `env-setup` init containers are not rendered into the pod spec.
   - The `git-ssh` secret volume is not mounted.
-  - The application command defaults to starting the server with the `--read-only` flag.
+  - The application command defaults to starting the server with the `--readonly` flag.
 This prevents the app from attempting to write content to the (empty) workspace directory when no git checkout is present.

 - Security note: don't place private SSH keys directly in `values.yaml` for production.
 Instead create the secret in-cluster (or use External Secrets) and set `gitSync.sshSecretName` to point to it.